Panasonic GX800 vs Sony A9 II

 Studio photographers will appreciate that the Sony A9 II (unlike the GX800) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the GX800 and the A9 II are recent models that are part of the current product line-up.
 The GX800 replaced the earlier Panasonic GF7, while the A9 II followed on from the Sony A9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the GX800 and A9 II can be found, respectively, in the Panasonic GX800 Manual (free pdf) or the online Sony A9 II Manual.

 So what conclusions can be drawn?
 Is the Panasonic GX800 better than the Sony A9 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.